 Why we like CostA Rica

 We love Costa Rica for its principles and commitment to the environment - the army was formally abolished in 1949 and the money saved was put into improving the infrastructure and protecting the environment.
-In a practical sense it is small and easy to travel around with a huge amount of variety and activities.
-Adventure with all the trappings of comfort and fine dining.
+In a practical sense Costa Rica is small and easy to travel around with a huge amount of variety and activities.
+It offers adventure with all the trappings of comfort and fine dining.

 What to expect on your Costa Rica holiday

-Green, lush vegetation, birds of all sizes and colours, fabulous butterflies, active volcanoes and exciting wildlife.
-National parks cover some 25% of the country and the government and people take their responsibility of protecting the environment very seriously.
-Due to its compact nature, travelling around is easy and the money which was saved by abandoning the military has been used to develop the infrastructure of roads which are excellent.
-While the focus might be on activities and wildlife there is no need to sacrifice on comfort and you will find hotels of every standard and size to suit any pocket.
+Lush green vegetation, birds of all sizes and colours, fabulous butterflies, active volcanoes and exciting wildlife.
+National parks cover around a quarter of Coast Rica and both the government and the people take their responsibility of protecting the environment very seriously.
+Due to its compact nature, travelling around the country is easy and the money which was saved by abandoning the military has been used to develop the infrastructure of roads which are excellent.
+While the focus might be on activities and wildlife there is no need to sacrifice comfort and you will find hotels of every standard and size to suit any pocket.
 Finally don’t forget the jungle-fringed beaches which stretch for miles and offer superb opportunities for surfing and kiting.

 Some ideas for a CostA Rica holiday